redhat-performance/odf-grafana/README.md

 ### Adding a dashboard

-If you need to add dashboards to your instance after a deployment, you can use the add-dashboard playbook and specify the path to the dashboard file either from the all.yml file or as an extra-vars on the playbook command line.
+If you need to add dashboards to your instance after a deployment, you can use the `add-dashboard.yml` playbook and specify the path to the dashboard file either from the all.yml file or as an extra-vars on the playbook command line.

 ```
 # ansible-playbook add-dashboard.yml -e dashboard_path=<insert your path here>